LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- World gen
 		- More biomes
         - 3d perlin noise
+			-
+		- "Instead of sampling the Perlin noise in two dimensions try sampling it in three and placing a cube wherever it’s greater than some threshold.
+It’s not as simple as a basic mesh but it lets you create complex features like caves and overhangs."
         - Made from 5 diiferent noise setups
             - +spline interpolation (or something like that)
         - Caves